 The age and condition of DC's housing stock is both an obstacle and an opportunity.
 The largest proportion of housing in DC was built before 1950.
-As units across the city are renovated for a new generation of Washingtonians, there is a tremendous opportunity to promote energy and water efficiency, sustainability, and resilience.
+As units across the city are renovated for a new

 The Sustainable DC Plan has set a number of goals and targets seeking to create the healthiest, greenest, and most livable city in the United States by 2032.
 Among these goals and targets, the Plan states that by 2032 the District aims to: